react-cosmos/react-cosmos/CONTRIBUTING.md

 - [ReactComponentPlayground](https://github.com/skidding/react-component-playground) – Minimal frame for loading and testing React components in isolation
 - [ReactQuerystringRouter](https://github.com/skidding/react-querystring-router) – Bare router for React components, using query string as props

-The `cosmos-js` package is the top layer, responsible for offering a minimum configuration ComponentPlayground setup for projects powered by React components.
+The `cosmos` repo is the top layer, responsible for offering a minimum configuration ComponentPlayground boilerplate.

 ## Design